- Hospitality, Recreation and Tourism

 - Courses are completed online to allow students to work full-time while in the program.

-- Program is designed for those already working in the field or those looking to make a career change.
+- The program is designed for those already working in the field or those with some industry experience who are looking to make a career change.

 - Students develop an understanding of the theoretical foundations of the field and learn to apply theory to practice.